 EU invests in the development of advanced IoT platforms

 The future design of the Internet of Things applications greatly depends on the development of advanced platform architectures for smart objects, embedded intelligence and smart networks.
-Most of today's IoT systems are mainly focused on sensors, whereas actuation and smart behaviour will be the key points in the future.
+Most of today's IoT systems are mainly focused on sensors, whereas distributed data analytics, actuation, security by design, and adaptive behaviour will be the key features in the future.
 Novel interfaces combined with artificial intelligence and flexible self-organising platforms are promising areas.

 In order to support IoT research and innovation (R&I), Europe promotes the idea of open and easy accessible IoT platforms.
 In 2016 the 'IoT European Platform Initiative (IoT-EPI)’ was launched.
 At the core of IoT-EPI are seven research and innovation IoT projects funded by the Horizon 2020 programme:

-These projects develop innovative platform technologies and foster technology adoption through community and business building while creating at the same time a vibrant IoT ecosystem.
+These projects develop and validate innovative platform technologies and foster technology adoption through community- and business-building while creating at the same time a new vibrant IoT ecosystem.

-Another important element for the IoT R&I is the existence of a vibrant and innovative Internet of Things ecosystem which brings together the research community with the private sector companies and the end-users.
-The last two years the European Commission has been intensively working on developing the right European IoT ecosystem.
-In March 2015 the Alliance for Internet of Things Innovation (AIOTI) was initiated by the European Commission to further support the creation of an innovative and industry driven European Internet of Things ecosystem.
+Another important element for the IoT R&I is the existence of an open, vibrant and innovative Internet of Things ecosystem which brings together the research community with the private sector companies and the end-users.
+The European Commission has been working intensively on developing the right European IoT ecosystem together with key stakeholders.
+In March 2015 the Alliance for Internet of Things Innovation (AIOTI) was established with support from the European Commission to foster the creation of an innovative and industry-driven European Internet of Things ecosystem.
 The AIOTI builds on the work of the IoT European Research Cluster (IERC), grouping together the IoT projects funded by the 7th European research framework programme (FP7), as well as national IoT initiatives and have links with all the EU funded projects.

 The European Union also participates in international (global) research and policy discussions in order to advance the technology.
 International calls for joint proposals are foreseen under the Horizon 2020 programme, in order to further promote global R&I cooperation in the field.